 Figure B1.
-Relative operating characteristic (ROC) diagrams (a: in-sample validation; b: out-of-sample validation) for above 70th percentile of damage predictions using Eq.
-(4) for Catalonia ( $P_0 = 40 \text{ mm d}^{-1}$ ).
-Each value of the ROC curves indicates a set of probability forecasts by stepping a decision threshold with 1% probability through the modelling results.
-The numbers inside the plots are the ROC area (RA) and the best threshold (BT), here defined as the threshold that maximizes the difference between the hit rate (H) and the false-alarm rate (F).
+Relative operating characteristic (ROC) diagram diagrams (left: in-sample validation, right: out-of-sample validation) for above 70th percentile of damage predictions using Eq.
+4 for Catalonia ( $P_0$ =40 mm/24 h).
+Each value of the ROC eurve-curves indicates a set of probability forecasts by stepping a decision threshold with 1 % probability through the modelling results.
+The numbers inside the plot plots are the ROC area (RA) and the best threshold (BT), here defined as the threshold that maximises the difference between the hit rate (H) and the false alarm rate (F)

-B1.2 Valencian community
+B1.2 Valencian Community

 Figure B2.
-Relative operating characteristic (ROC) diagrams (a: in-sample validation; b: out-of-sample validation) for above 70th percentile of damage predictions using Eq.
-(5) for the Valencian Community ( $P_0 = 40 \text{ mm d}^{-1}$ ).
-Each value of the ROC curves indicates a set of probability forecasts by stepping a decision threshold with 1% probability through the modelling results.
-The numbers inside the plots are the ROC area (RA) and the best threshold (BT), here defined as the threshold that maximizes the difference between the hit rate (H) and the false-alarm rate (F).
+Relative operating characteristic (ROC) diagram diagrams (left: in-sample validation, right: out-of-sample validation) for above 70th percentile of damage predictions using Eq.
+5 for the Valencian Community ( $P_0=40 \text{ mm/}24 \text{ h}$ ).
+Each value of the ROC curve curves indicates a set of probability forecasts by stepping a decision threshold with 1 % probability through the modelling results.
+The numbers inside the plot plots are the ROC area (RA) and the best threshold (BT), here defined as the threshold that maximises the difference between the hit rate (H) and the false alarm rate (F)